Charitable gifts dedicated to a specific purpose

 Tall Timbers Quail Research (Pamela H. Firman Red Hills Quail Management Research Fund): Tall Timbers has an award-winning quail management research program that produces proven management methods.
 Contributions to the Pamela H. Firman Quail Management Research Fund support our long-term research, which has studied over 15,000 radio-tagged quail and helped increase quail numbers on hundreds of thousands of acres.
 Your gift will be used exclusively for the Game Bird Program to continue its long-term work at Tall Timbers.

-Albany Quail Program: The Albany Quail Program has conducted long-term research on private lands in the Albany, Georgia region since 1992.
+Albany Quail Project: The Albany Quail Project has conducted long-term research on private lands in the Albany, Georgia region since 1992.
 Under the direction of Clay Sisson, the Albany Quail Project seeks to shed new light on how we might manage for better quail habitat in the Albany region of southwest Georgia.
 All contributions made to the project will remain in the Albany area and will be dedicated specifically to our work there.

 Carolina Regional Quail Project: The Carolina Regional Quail Project (CRQP) has been established to deliver science-based technical guidance to landowners and other conservation partners in South Carolina and North Carolina.